 It can also be the case that the stools are hard and difficult to evacuate.
-And just like diarrhea, the cause of chronic constipation can be difficult to diagnose.
-Treatment for the condition can begin with over-the-counter remedies, such as stool softeners and fiber supplements.
+The cause of chronic constipation can be difficult to diagnose.
+Treatment for the condition can begin with over-the-counter remedies such as stool softeners and fiber supplements.
 Adding more fluids to your diet, that is, water, can help.

 If these don't provide relief, your doctor may recommend some type of exercise to strengthen the muscles that move stools through the intestines.Gastroenteritis is caused by a viral or bacterial infection in the intestine.
 Bacterial infections can be caused by E. Coli or Salmonella, while viral infections can include rotavirus or norovirus.
 About three-quarters of people age 45 and older have hemorrhoids.